scottgallant/docs.balsamiq.com/README.md

 * Just header/footer update (Make sure you pull in balsamiq.com first)
   * $ gulp getincludes

-### Running Gulp during development
+### Running Gulp during development (LiveReload)
 * If you're working on SASS or JS, run gulp using watch to rebuild css/js files as you make changes to them.
+  * $ gulp watch dev
+* For SASS or JS only, just use these:
+  * $ gulp watch sass
-  * $ gulp watch
+  * $ gulp watch js
-* If you think the balsamiq.com \_config.scss file has changed, you can copy a new version here.
+* If you think the balsamiq.com \_config.scss file has changed, you can copy a new version here before running the sass task.
   * $gulp getsassconfig

 # TODO
 - [x] Generate nav
 - [x] Create balsamiq theme
 - [x] Figure out what leon wants to do with the IA
 - [x] Create Local Nav Top
+- [x] Set up gulp and document
+- [x] Create gulp JS tasks
+- [x] Create gulp CSS tasks
+- [x] Create gulp tasks to pull header/footer from balsamiq.com repo into partials
 - [ ] Create Left Nav
 - [ ] Create Right / In-Page Nav
 - [ ] Create Overview pages based on Leon's IA
 - [ ] Make Titles h1 and decrease headings below that
-- [x] Set up gulp and document
-- [x] Create gulp JS tasks
-- [x] Create gulp CSS tasks
-- [x] Create gulp tasks to pull header/footer from balsamiq.com repo into partials